 In 2022, Apple dominated the US market with about a 50% market share.
 While it has fewer apps available than does the Android family, Apple has far more downloads and app revenue in the US than does the Android system.
 The Google app store has more than 3.5 million apps available for Android users.
 The Apple Store lists 2.2 million apps.
 However, in the third quarter of 2021, Apple’s app store generated $21.5 billion in global sales compared to Google Play’s $12.1 billion.

 There is a common myth that Android phones are cheaper than are Apple phones.
 That certainly is a myth.
 In fact, Android’s top-of-the-line Samsung Galaxy lines of phones are priced slightly higher than Apple’s equivalent phone.
 The myth may be due to the fact that there are far more phones at lower price points in the Android world.

-While Samsung is a distant follower to Apple in the US market, it’s pricing policy of pricing the same as, or at a slight premium to, Apple has certainly helped Apple maintain its high US market share.
+While Samsung is a distant follower to Apple in the US market, it’s pricing policy of pricing close to Apple has certainly helped Apple maintain its high US market share.
 Samsung has chosen not to exploit its potential superior economies of scale.
 See HERE for further perspective.

 HOW CAN THESE BLOGS HELP ME?

 If you face a competitive marketplace, read these blogs.
 We wrote them to help you make better decisions on segments, products, prices and costs based on the experience of companies in over 85 competitive industries.
 Much of the world suffered a severe recession from 2008 to 2011.
 During that time, we wrote more than 270 blogs using publicly available information and our Strategystreet system to project what would happen in various companies and industries who were living in those hostile environments.
 In 2022, we updated each of these blogs to describe what later took place.
 You can use these updated blogs to see how the Strategystreet system works and how it can lead you to better decisions.